revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 | Gantt PDF export | Print/reporting recipe or host reporting pipeline |
 | Excel / CSV export | RevoGrid Pro Excel and core CSV export for grid data |

-## Example: RevoGrid Gantt setup
+## Example: RevoGantt setup

-The following example shows the shape of a framework-neutral RevoGrid Gantt setup.
+The following example shows the shape of a framework-neutral RevoGantt setup.
 Exact package exports may vary by installed Pro version, so use the matching version of the [Gantt documentation](https://pro.rv-grid.com/guides/gantt/) when implementing it.

 ```ts
 import { defineCustomElements } from '@revolist/revogrid/loader'